 Note: In Facebook’s native Automated Rules tool, two or more conditions are connected with the AND logical operator only, which means that all relations should match in order for the expression to be true.
 Therefore, if you want the rule to trigger when at least one of the relations is true, but not all of them, Facebook has a limitation here.
 You’ll need to look for a third-party tool if you want to have this feature at your disposal.

 Adscook provides great opportunities to create complex rules with And/Or logical expressions thus taking your Facebook ad management to the next level.
-If this sounds interesting to you, we welcome you to join our list of early adopters.
-You will get notified once Adscook is launched and will be among the first to get free access to the tool.
-Join Now!
+If you want to see it in action, join now and start 30-day free trial with Adscook

 To add even more context to your condition, let’s choose the time range Last 3 days and leave the Attribution window with the default values.